Civil Engineering (CE)

 CE 4362.
 Traffic Engineering.

-This course is a basic introduction of the components of a highway traffic system and fundamentals of traffic engineering; analysis of traffic stream characteristics, levels of service, and capacity of urban and rural highways; study of warrants for traffic control devices; design and analysis of traffic signals and timing plans; analysis of urban and highway traffic characteristics using simulation software.
+This course introduces the components of highway traffic systems and the fundamentals of traffic engineering.
+Topics include analysis of traffic stream characteristics, level of service, and capacity of urban and rural highways.
+Methods of traffic data collection using fixed and mobile sources are examined, along with macroscopic and microscopic traffic modeling.
+The course also covers warrants for traffic control devices and the design and analysis of traffic signals and timing plans.
+Applications include the analysis of urban and highway traffic characteristics using empirical data and simulation software.
 Prerequisite: CE 3360 with a grade of ’C’ or better.

 Grade Mode: Standard Letter